Germany latest country to pass 100,000 deaths from COVID-19 - KTVZ

 Germany latest country to pass 100,000 deaths from COVID-19

-BERLIN (AP) — Official figures released Thursday show Germany has become the latest country to pass the grim milestone of 100,000 deaths from COVID-19 since the pandemic began.
-Germany’s disease control agency says it recorded 351 additional deaths in connection with the coronavirus over the past 24 hours, taking the total toll to 100,119.
-In Europe, Germany is the fifth country to pass that mark, after Russia, the United Kingdom, Italy and France.
-The Robert Koch Institute, a federal agency that collects data from some 400 regional health offices, said Germany also recorded a new record number of daily confirmed cases — 75,961 in a 24-hour period.
-Since the start of the outbreak, Germany has had more than 5.57 million confirmed cases of COVID-19.
+BERLIN (AP) — Official figures show Germany has become the latest country to surpass 100,000 deaths from COVID-19 since the pandemic began.
+Germany’s disease control agency said Thursday it recorded 351 additional deaths in connection with the coronavirus over the past 24 hours.
+That took the total toll to 100,119.
+Germany is the fifth country to pass that mark in Europe after Russia, the United Kingdom, Italy and France.
+The Robert Koch Institute is a federal agency that collects data from about 400 regional health offices.
+It said Germany also set a record for daily confirmed cases at 75,961 in a 24-hour period.
+Germany has had more than 5.57 million confirmed cases of COVID-19 since the start of the outbreak.